-Gerber Life in most states offer plans A, F and G. F is by far the most popular because of it’s very comprehensive benefit structure, although Plan G is gaining in popularity.
-Many shoppers are looking at the difference in premium, and if it is more than $147 annually, which is the amount of the Part B (outpatient) deductible, it makes sense to switch to the lower cost plan G.
+Gerber Medicare Supplement plans in most states offer plans A, F and G. F is by far the most popular because of it’s very comprehensive benefit structure, although Plan G is gaining in popularity.
+The only difference is the $147 Part B annual deductible.
+Most shoppers are looking at the difference in premium between Plan F and G. If it is more than $147 annually, which is the amount of the Part B (outpatient) deductible, it makes sense to switch to the lower cost plan G.

-Plan G includes coverage for Medicare Part A and B copayments and coinsurance, plus the Medicare Part A deductible of $1,184, skilled nursing facility care, foreign travel emergencies, 100% coverage of Medicare Part B excess charges, home recovery care and more.
+Plan G includes coverage for Medicare Part A and B copayments and coinsurance, plus the Medicare Part A deductible of $1,260, skilled nursing facility care, 100% coverage of Medicare Part B excess charges, home recovery care and more.

 - Medicare Part B copayments and coinsurance (generally 20% of Medicare approved charges after the $147 Part B deductible)

 - Coverage for 365 more days of hospital care after the Medicare benefits ends.

 - 3 first pints of blood per year.

 - Skilled Nursing Facility care.